-Silently set “Outlook On The Web” / “Outlook New” signatures.
-This is a certificate-authenticated silent deployment approach.
+Silently set “Outlook On The Web” / “Outlook New” signatures when the signature content changes or every 8 hours.

-This article will guide you through setting up an Azure Function with a Powershell Core runtime stack that will process and set the Exchange Online default signature based on the following files created by the WPSecure signature processing engine on the local computer.
+This article will guide you through setting up an Azure Function fronted by an Azure APIM Service that will process and set the Exchange Online default signature based on the following files created by the WPSecure signature processing engine on the local computer.

-To successfully execute the procedures in this document, you will require the following permissions.
+To successfully complete the procedures outlined in this document, the following permissions are required:

 Exchange Online Administrator | Turn off signature roaming and to provide permissions to the Azure Functions Managed Identity. |